 - Surrender a valid license issued by any other state of the United States or by the District of Columbia (current or expired less than 2 years).
 If you are unable to surrender a valid driver's license, you must present a certified motor vehicle report from the state of issuance, dated within 30 days, showing your status as valid.
 Non-citizens are not required to surrender their license. - Be at least 18 years of age, or 17 years of age if surrendering a valid license equivalent to a Georgia Class C license with no time, route, purpose or passenger restrictions. - Your Social Security Number will be verified with the Social Security Administration.
-You do not have to have the actual card with you, but information must be consistent with both agencies to be issued a license or permit. - Provide proof of identity.
-For a complete list of acceptable documents, see page 16. - Provide proof of citizenship or lawful presence in the United States (see pages
+You must present proof of your Social Security Number or proof that you are ineligible to obtain a Social Security Number.
+See page 17 for further details. - Provide proof of identity.
+For a complete list of acceptable documents, see page 15. - Provide proof of citizenship or lawful presence in the United States (see pages 16-17).

-15-16).
 All documents must be originals or certified copies.
-Faxed copies will not be accepted.

-- Provide proof of Georgia residency.
-For a complete list of acceptable documents, see page 16. - Pass a vision test.
+Faxed copies will not be accepted. - Provide two documents to prove Georgia residency.
+For a complete list of acceptable documents, see pages 17-18. - Pass a vision test.